stephmather/w251/hw11/README.md

 # Homework 11 -- More fun with OpenAI Gym!

-In this homework, you will be training a Lunar Lander to land properly **using your Jetson TX2**.
+In this homework, I trained a Lunar Lander to land properly **using my Jetson TX2**.
 There is a video component to this file, so use a display or VNC.

+## Instructions:
 There are two python scripts used for this process.
 The first file, `lunar_lander.py`, defines the Lunar Lander for OpenAI Gym.
 It also defines the keras model.

 The second file, `run_lunar_lander.py`, instantiates the Lunar Lander environment and runs it.